ji8sw/LingLang/README.md

 - `DISABLE_CASE_SENSITIVE_FUNCTIONS`

-Allows you to call functions regardless of capitals, ex:
+Allows you to call functions regardless of capitals, example:
 `pRintLiNe("hello world")`

 ## Examples

 You can find an example script in `script.ling`